Teenage Growing Pains . . . Busy Brain, Body Pain?

 I didn’t once consider his pain and discomfort in his gut could be contributing to his fizzyness, but I was, and still do give him a pro and prebiotic . . . why you may ask?
 Because somewhere in my subconscious I knew there was something going on with his gut and wanted to support him in the best way I could.
 What I never considered was his rapid and I do mean rapid growth, he is 19.6kg lean and muscular.
 Rapid growth often results in intermittent levels of muscular-skeletal pain and discomfort too.
 Look at the way your pup moves, film in slow motion from all angles, do they suck in their tummy when you put their collar, harness or lead on?
 Do they freeze, yawn or lick their nose when you touch certain areas?
 Teenagers are complex but with the right plan in place for your individual dog you can help them not only survive this developmental period but truly thrive too.

-On the Left is a video of Professor Lupin just chilling in the garden, something he couldn’t do before this weekend, at the end he jumps to try and catch a buzzing bee, the second video on the right is seconds after the bee.
+The following video was filmed seconds after the bee.
 Instead of getting fizzy and racing around he just sits back down.
-Now for most who don’t live with very busy dogs, this may look like nothing, but for those of you who dream of helping your dogs do the same we are here for you.
-We have been there and we love helping create calm connections between humans and their amazing magical dogs.
+Now for most who don’t live with very busy dogs, this may look like nothing, but for those of you who dream of helping your dogs do the same, we are here for you.
+We have been there and we love helping create calm connections between humans and your amazing magical dogs.

 In fact we have designed a whole course, especially for Teenagers.
 We will go through why this period of your dogs life can be hard for them, how to support them, how to plan in order to have you all be successful and make sure no one is pulling their hair out.
 Within the course we will be scaling everything back, focusing on giving you the skills to use scent to help them settle, touch to aid calmness, movement to encourage more connection and choice through lovely games to bring everything together.
 Each week we will focus on one single aspect making is easy for everyone to come away feeling confident in their new skills.

 Less really is more, shorter sessions building connection and creating a calm connection as your foundations.
-If you want to join us in the group click the button below to grab your spot or CLICK HERE to book the private course at you home
+If you want to join us in the group email us to be the first to know when the doors open again to this class.